toryec/Recipe-Book/README.md

 * Obtaining a Copy

 # Introduction
 The primary focus of this this project is expand knowkedge of both frontend and backend technologies in the .Net ecosystem.
-The Recipe-Book Web App is an application designed using blazor WASM (hosted) to assist
+The Recipe-Book Web App is an application designed using blazor WASM (hosted) and MSSQL to assist in keeping track of a collection of recipes and making them accessible to a range of users.
+The application implements CRUD functionality and a simple UI.

 # Tech Stack
   SeverSide